 We’re happy to offer liposuction as an option for addressing our patients’ body contouring needs here at our Denver, Colorado practice.
 During your initial consultation, we’ll go over any questions and concerns you may have about liposuction so that you can feel confident about moving forward.
 To help you get started on understanding your body contouring options, we’ve answered some of our patients’ most frequently asked liposuction questions below.

-When you’re ready, you can request a consultation or call 303-345-7476 to meet with board-certified plastic surgeon and liposuction specialist Dr. Frank Campanile.
+When you’re ready, you can request a consultation or call 303-345-7476 to meet with board-certified plastic surgeon and liposuction specialist Dr. Francesco Campanile.

 Q. What Is Liposuction?